Force over Distance: Chapter 42

 Riley smiled.
 Like he thought this whole thing was amusing.

-“For fuck’s sake lieutenant,” Young hissed.
+“For fuck’s sake, lieutenant,” Young hissed.
 “You’ll ask her.
 She’ll say yes.
-But not unless you get Tamara down here.
+But not unless you get TJ down here.
 Are we clear on that?”
-Young said, recovering quite nicely, both in regards to Scott and in regards to the bloody necessity of getting a fuckin’ hold on his fuckin’ self.
+Young said, recovering quite nicely, both regarding Scott and regarding the bloody necessity of getting a fuckin’ hold on his fuckin’ self.

 No.

-Not a ‘fucking’ hold, actually, just a regular hold.
+Not a ‘fucking’ hold, just a regular hold.

-A nice, normal, regular-person hold, leading to a calm, competent, alert state of mind, not an excitable, hair-triggered, live-wired, barely contained state of alertness that bordered on pathological, where even the smallest external perturbation seemed to be capable of completely fucking up the dynamic equilibrium of his fucking mind until—
+A nice, normal, regular-person hold, leading to a calm and competent state of mind, not an excitable, hair-triggered, live-wired, uncontained hypervigilance that bordered on pathological, where even the smallest external perturbation could fuck up the dynamic equilibrium of his fucking mind until—

 Wow.